 On April 10, 2007, we sold \$200 million of 6.0 percent Senior Notes due April 15, 2017 and \$100 million of 6.625 percent Senior Notes due April 15, 2037.
 Interest on the notes will be paid semi-annually on April 15 and October 15, beginning on October 15, 2007.
 The notes are unsecured obligations of ours and rank equally with our other unsecured, senior indebtedness.
 We may redeem the notes, in whole at any time or in part from time to time, at our option.
 See Note 6 of the notes to the condensed consolidated financial statements for additional information concerning the notes.
-The net proceeds from the sale of the notes will be used to repay our \$255 million 8.25 percent Senior Notes at the maturity date of July 15, 2007 (including accrued interest thereon), and for general corporate purposes.
-Accordingly, the 8.25 percent Senior Notes are included in long-term debt in our Condensed Consolidated Balance Sheets.
+The net proceeds from the sale of the notes were used to repay our \$255 million 8.25 percent Senior Notes at the maturity date of July 15, 2007 (including accrued interest thereon), and for general corporate purposes.